akshitagit/CPP/README.md

 ## This Repository is meant for everyone to create code and learn to contribute to open source

-People can star, fork or clone this repo and can add any type of data structures or algorithm codes and can raise PR during hacktoberfest.

 Use this repo for contributing in open source.
 Start solving issues and raise the pull requests and even you can create your own issues.